 - Determine the message the design should portray

-- Select relevant colours, images, text style and layout
+- Select relevant colors, images, text style, and layout

 - Design websites, create mock-ups